aws/aws-advanced-python-wrapper/docs/development-guide/Pipelines.md

 Plugins should subscribe to this pipeline and the get_host_info_by_strategy pipeline if they implement a host selection strategy via the `get_host_info_by_strategy` method.
 In this case, plugins should override the `accepts_strategy` and `get_host_info_by_strategy` methods to implement any desired logic.
 The `accepts_strategy` method should return true for each selection strategy that the plugin supports.

-## Get HostSpec by Strategy pipeline
+## Get Host Info by Strategy pipeline

 Plugins should subscribe to this pipeline and the accepts_strategy pipeline if they implement a host selection strategy.
 In this case, plugins should override both the `accepts_strategy` method and the `get_host_info_by_strategy` method.
 The `accepts_strategy` method should return true for each strategy that can be processed by the plugin in `get_host_info_by_strategy`.
 The `get_host_info_by_strategy` method should implement the desired logic for selecting a host using any plugin-accepted strategies.
-Host selection via a "random" strategy is supported by default.
+Host selection via the "random" strategy is supported by default.